NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

-Primary nameservers MAY be configured to omit sending DNS NOTIFY messages to secondary nameservers which are known to process the `serial` property of the member zones in that catalog.
-However they MAY also combine signalling of zone changes with the `serial` property of a member zone, as well as sending DNS NOTIFY messages, to anticipate slow updates of the catalog zone (due to packet loss or other reasons) and to cater for secondaries that do not process the `serial` property.
+Primary nameservers MAY be configured to omit sending DNS NOTIFY messages to secondary nameservers which are known to process the `serial` property of the member zones in the associated catalog.
+However they MAY also combine signalling of zone changes with the `serial` property of a member zone, as well as sending DNS NOTIFY messages, to anticipate slow updates of the catalog zone (due to packet loss or other reasons) and to cater for secondaries that are not a catalog consumer processing the `serial` property.

 All comparisons of serial numbers MUST use "Serial number arithmetic", as defined in [@!RFC1982]